Help Me Tear My Project Apart Checklist (Be Brave)

 Is it being installed on a steep slope that may cause erosion or even require major hardscaping to prevent it?
 Will it be maintained over the long run?

 Will it impact community natural and historical/cultural assets, and ecosystem functions?
-Ex: sensitive/extraordinary natural features (ex: old-growth trees), sensitive species/ecosystems, wetlands/the watershed, views, vistas, shade (shade is an extremely important natural asset and ecosystem function, especially now).
+Ex: wildlife, sensitive/extraordinary natural features (ex: old-growth trees), sensitive species/ecosystems, wetlands/the watershed, views, vistas, shade (shade is an extremely important natural asset and ecosystem function, especially now).
 Will it adversely affect experiences the community loves?
 Traditions?
 Will it destroy the assets that make the community special?
 Do you understand fully what these are?
 Do you care?

 Is it going to be ugly?
 Mar views, or otherwise destroy features that make the community special?
 Will it change the character of the community?
 People move to a place because they like the community they move to–THE WAY IT IS.
 Generally, they do NOT want this to change.
 When in doubt, leave the community alone.
 Enhance it.
 Don’t destroy it.